 Photos & videos

-- My current standard fees for individual counselling are £50 per 60 minute session.
+- My current standard fee for individual counselling is £50 per 60 minute session.

 - Fee for the first face-to-face 60 minute session is at a reduced fee of £20.
 You are under no obligation to continue after this first session.

-- I offer a 10% discount on my standard fee if sessions are booked in blocks of 4 and paid in advance (with out be £180 per 4 weeks).
+- I offer a 10% discount on my standard fee if sessions are paid in advance (so £180 every 4 weeks).

-- Fees are payable by cash at the start of the session or via a bank transfer arrangement.
+- Fees are payable by cash or via a bank transfer arrangement.

 - For those on benefits or who receive a low income, I am willing to negotiate concessions/ sliding scale of fees for appointments before 5pm.
 All concessionary rates are individual and dependent on financial circumstances.
 Please enquire.

 - Once we have made an agreement to start counselling, I reserve a time for you.
 I therefore need 48 hours notice for any appointment you cancel please, otherwise the fee is chargeable at the agreed usual rate.